kushalsamant/ask/README.md

 ## 🎉 **Ready to Support?**

-**Join us in revolutionizing architectural research with AI-powered photorealistic visualizations and intelligent content generation.**
+**Join us in revolutionizing research across all disciplines with AI-powered photorealistic visualizations and intelligent content generation.**

 **Your support makes this possible!** 🚀

 ---

-*Built with ❤️ for the architectural community*
+*Built with ❤️ for the research community*